 What is a Teacher-Ranger?

-Join the National Park Service!
-Receive training, gain knowledge and experience, and work at Sleeping Bear Dunes National Lakeshore for eight weeks between June and August.
+If selected, you will receive training, gain knowledge and experience, and work with Sleeping Bear Dunes National Lakeshore for eight weeks between June and August.
 Then, take your experiences back to the classroom to share with your students.

-The intent of the Teacher-Ranger-Teacher program is to provide well-rounded experiences for teachers serving as park rangers in national parks.
-From their experience, teachers develop National Park Service materials to be shared with their students in the classroom and/or on the web.
+The intent of the Teacher-Ranger-Teacher program is to provide well-rounded experiences for teachers in national parks.
+During their experience, teachers will develop National Park Service materials to be shared with their students in the classroom and on the web.
 The program will focus on teachers from schools that have diverse student populations.

 What are the benefits?